 With regard to liability claims against directors, the nature of such liability - contractual or tortious - depends on whether the loss is suffered by the corporation or the shareholders.
-The different nature of the responsibility entails significant differences in the allocation of the burden of proof.
+The different nature of the responsibility entails significant differences in the allocation of the burden of proof and different statutes of limitations apply.